Lift Chair Measurments

 Today in addition to having a motorized base, the backrest and footrest are also controlled electronically.
 This makes it very easy to find a comfortable position while sleeping, watching TV, or reading.

-Lift chairs come in all different shapes and sizes, so it is important to purchase one that will work with your body type.
-Lift chairs are rated for different heights and you do not want to get one that will lift you too high into the air, or not high enough.
+Lift chairs, which are also sometimes called riser recliners, come in all different shapes and sizes, so it is important to purchase one that will work with your body type.

 Understanding the Measurements

-Floor to Top of Seat (FTP): This measurement is taken when the chair is in its upright position and is important for figuring the height recommendations.
+Floor to Top of Seat (FTP): This measurement is taken when the chair is in its upright position and is used when figuring the lift chairs recommended height.

-Seat Width (SW): The width of the seat is figured by measuring the seat from the front to back, stopping at the backrest.
+Seat Depth (SD): The depth of the seat is figured by measuring the seat from the front to back, stopping at the backrest.

 Seat to Top of Back (STB): This is the measurement of the distance from the bottom of the backrest where it meets the seat to the top of the chair.